Private, In-Home Tutoring in Saginaw Charter Township, Michigan

-Saginaw Charter Township District Curriculum Used in Our In-Home Tutoring Programs
+Saginaw Charter Township District and Curriculum

 The curriculum at Saginaw Township Community Schools is based on the educational standards set by the Michigan Department of Education and incorporates the Common Core Curriculum in Math and Language Arts.
 The curriculum allows the teachers to create lesson plans which help students to grow in knowledge and productivity.
 The district also offers accelerated high school programs and dual credit programs with Delta College that allows students 15-19 to take college courses while still attending high school.
 Other academic options such as Advanced Placement are available as well.